 To gain a majority shareholding and therefore full control of a company, the minimum number of shares one would need would be 51% of the total issued.
 Good luck obtaining that many!

-Rational for issuing shares
+Rationale for issuing shares

 But let’s take a further step back and unravel why shares are issued in the first place.
 A company has a value.
 This makes it a constant target for investors in a capitalistic market.
 Wealthy individuals carefully monitor its value to brace for a potential takeover or for just a piece of the pie.